By Katie Wilson and Talya Honebeek

 Graduate Hotels is a US chain which specialises in boutique hotels near university campuses, providing parents with stylish places to stay.

-The Oxford branch will be in the city centre on the site of the former Randolph Hotel, while the Cambridge hotel is a waterfront property on the edge of the River Cam.
+The Oxford branch will be in the city centre on the site of the former Randolph Hotel and features an Alice In Wonderland inspired restaurant.
+While the Cambridge hotel is a waterfront property on the edge of the River Cam.

 The latest addition to The PIG hotel litter is nestled in the South Downs National Park, along the West Sussex coast.